dscnitrourkela/project-yogurt/README.md

 ## About The Project

-HackNITR, one of the largest hackathons in India's eastern region, is a kind of hackathon that endeavours to bring and integrate talent, innovation, and creativity under one roof to build solutions for real-world problems using the latest technologies.
+HackNITR, one of the largest student run hackathons in India, is a kind of hackathon that endeavours to bring and integrate talent, innovation, and creativity under one roof to build solutions for real-world problems using the latest technologies.
 It is organized by a bunch of tech enthusiasts from Developer Student Clubs (DSC) NIT Rourkela in collaboration with OpenCode, Opensource community, registered under the technical society of Student Activity Centre (SAC), NIT Rourkela.

 ## Built With